artur-stepien/wargaming-papi/README.md

 ```

 ## News
+### 1.4.1 - 2022-05-09
+- Allow chaining in set methods.
+- Simplified some of the conditions.
+- Fixed few typos in documentation.

 ### 1.4.0 - 2021-06-08
 - Prepared for use in dependency injection.
 - Added a `public function setSSLVerification(bool $state)` method to change SSL connection verification status (CURLOPT_SSL_VERIFYPEER).